keyestudio/KS3020-KS3020F-Keyestudio-Raspberry-Pi-Pico-Ultimate-Starter-Kit-Raspberry-Pi/2. Raspberry Pi System/Python_Tutorial/Project 31：Temperature Instrument.md

 6.  **Test Code**

 The code used in this project is saved in the file KS3020 Keyestudio Raspberry Pi Pico Learning Kit Ultimate Edition\\3.
 Raspberry Pi System\\Python\_Tutorial\\2.
 Projects\\Project 31：Temperature Instrument.
 You can move the code anywhere.
 We save the code to the pi folder of the Raspberry Pi system.
 The path:home/pi/2.
 Projects.

 ![](/media/ae27830403a2f741aa9b725e5324c215.png)

 Open“Thonny”, click “This computer”→“home”→“pi”→“2.
-Projects”→“Project
-31：Temperature Instrument”.
+Projects”→“Project 31：Temperature Instrument”.
-Select“lcd128\_32.py”and“lcd128\_32\_fonts.py”， right-click and
-select“Upload to /”，waiting for the “lcd128\_32.py”and“lcd128\_32\_fonts.py”to be uploaded to the Raspberry Pi Pico.
-And double left-click the“Project\_31.2\_Temperature\_Instrument.py”.
+Select“lcd128\_32.py”and“lcd128\_32\_fonts.py”， right-click and select“Upload to /”，waiting for the “lcd128\_32.py”and“lcd128\_32\_fonts.py”to be uploaded to the Raspberry Pi Pico.
+And double left-click the “Project\_31.2\_Temperature\_Instrument.py”.

 ![](/media/51899f245e06b3e3cb9067edc15ac9db.png)